jamjarlabs/JamJar/CONTRIBUTING.md

 # Contributing

-Any contributions to the JamJarNative game engine are welcome, please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before making a contribution.
+Any contributions to the JamJar game engine are welcome, please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before making a contribution.

 ## Raising an Issue